Twenty One Pilots' 'Blurryface' puts fresh faces atop Billboard

 On the Digital Songs chart, which measures online sales, Taylor Swift's recent single with rapper Kendrick Lamar, "Bad Blood," moved up 25 slots to No. 1, with 385,000 downloads.

-(Reporting by Daina Beth Solomon, Editing by Mary Milliken, David Gregorio and Ken Wills)
+(Reporting by Daina Beth Solomon, Editing by Mary Milliken and David Gregorio)